isomerpages/nlb-learning/_reading/Children/Content.md

 </style>

-Create fun reading experiences at home with these bite-sized resources for your child to discover the joy of reading
+Create fun reading experiences at home with these bite-sized resources for your child to discover the joy of reading.

 Check out our **playlists** for collections of short videos to expand reading interests.<br>
-Check our **learning packages** for D.I.Y activities to engage your child in reading fun.
+Check out our **learning packages** for D.I.Y activities to engage your child in reading fun.

 <div class="row is-multiline">